 Similarly, craft three or four summary statements that highlight your strengths.
 You can also create summary statements to target different job types.
 And, create a comprehensive list of all of your skills--hard and soft.

-Completing each of these steps in advance, and carefully proofreading your work, will allow you to rapidly alter your resume later.
+Completing each of these steps in advance, and carefully proofreading your work, will allow you to rapidly optimize your resume later.

 If you are targeting similar roles at different organizations in your job search, you probably won’t need to create a completely new resume for each application.
-Instead, you’ll be tweaking your resume to suit the specifics of the job you’re seeking.
-Creating a base or foundational resume will speed your customization process considerably.
+Instead, you’ll be tweaking and optimizing your resume to suit the specifics of the job you’re seeking.
+Creating a base or foundational resume will speed your process to customize your resume considerably.

 Your foundational resume will include all the essential elements (https://carmen.co/careeradvice/resume-sections/) of a good resume and use the pre-checked data that you’ve collected in your data repository.